 As with most things in life, what you see isn't always what you get.
 There are a few things you should know about the marketing of unlimited phone plans and how it affects your actual experience.

-- Most of the plans I've covered will allow you to save a few dollars with enrollment in the service's auto-pay feature.
-If you choose not to enroll in auto-pay, you'll typically pay $5 more per month for your plan.
+- Most of the monthly plans I've covered will allow you to save a few dollars with enrollment in the service's auto pay and paperless billing features.
+If you choose not to enroll in auto pay and paperless billing, you'll typically pay $5 more per month for your plan.

 Unlimited cell phone data plans are certainly not a bad approach.
 On the contrary; much of America has been eagerly awaiting this very trend.
-However, as with all of the other advice we offer on things like the best cable providers and the best Internet providers, the important thing is to know precisely what you are getting for your monthly payment.
+However, as with all of the other advice we offer, the important thing is to know precisely what you are getting for your monthly payment.

-As the balance of Internet usage has shifted in mobile's favor, consumers are demanding easier, faster, and more affordable access.
-In fact, according to market research firm comScore, 65 percent of the time Americans spend on the Internet is now via a mobile device rather than a computer.
+As the balance of internet usage has shifted in mobile's favor, consumers are demanding easier, faster, and more affordable access.
+In fact, according to market research firm comScore, 65 percent of the time Americans spend on the internet is now via a mobile device rather than a computer.
 This represents a huge difference in how we accessed most of our content even five years ago.
-Screens are getting bigger, resolution is becoming finer, and content is growing more comprehensive all the time.
+Screens are getting bigger with higher resolution, and content is growing more comprehensive all the time.

 If you're in the market for the best cell phone plans, the above information should give you a good start.
 Keep in mind that mobile providers are constantly trying to keep up with one another, which means plans and prices change frequently.
 With the two-year contract on its last legs, there's really no reason to stay married to a specific provider if you can get a better deal elsewhere, especially when there are providers that will certainly buy out your contract.
-Even some of the best prepaid cell phone plans, like Straight Talk, now include unlimited data.
 So keep an eye out - the future is sure to bring interesting things!